8 Best Market Research Methods to Know Your Buyer Better

 Interviews are excellent for gaining deep insights into customer perspectives.
 They allow for open-ended dialogue, but scheduling and conducting interviews can be time-intensive.

 Being aware of the positive and negative aspects of interviews can help you to decide what actions to take.
-Interviews are great for discovering why customers do things, but they take up much time and require someone who knows what they’re doing.
+Interviews are great for discovering why customers do things, but they take up a lot of time and require someone who knows what they’re doing.

-However, you cannot put a price on the rich qualitative information about individuals’ thoughts on your market that you get from talking with people one-on-one.
+However, you cannot put a price on the rich qualitative insights into individuals’ thoughts about your market that you get from talking with people one-on-one.

 Focus Groups: Pros and Cons